Daniel-Mietchen/ideas/README.md

 # Mechanics

-I have yet to figure this out, but probably mainly via issues, perhaps with a "meta" label for things that are about the repo rather than about research ideas.
+I have yet to figure this out in detail, but probably mainly via issues, perhaps with a "meta" label for things that are about the repo rather than about research ideas.

 # License